MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     - Resources: returns the physical ID of the underlying resource
 - `Fn::GetAtt` (`!GetAtt`):
     - Attributes are attached to any resources we create
-    - We can retrieve exposed attributes of any resources using this function
+    - We can retrieve exposed attributes of any resource using this function
 - `Fn::FindInMap`:
     - We use this function to return a named value from a specific key
 - `Fn::ImportValue`: